 You can use this function type on all supported column types that the DBMS_REDACT.FULL function type supports.
 It also supports the CLOB and NCLOB data types.
-To use the DBMS_REDACT.NULLIFY function, you must first ensure that the COMPATIBLE parameter is set at a minimum to 12.2.0.0.0.
+To use the DBMS_REDACT.NULLIFY function, you must first ensure that the COMPATIBLE parameter is set to 12.2.0.0 or later.

-10.8.2 Syntax for Creating a Policy That Returns Null Values
+13.8.2 Syntax for Creating a Policy That Returns Null Values